davehtaylor/linked_list/README.md

 ---

-`destination = list_cat(destination, source1, source2)`
+`source1 = list_cat(&source1, &source2)`

 Returns a newly joined list of type List\*.
-Arguments taken: the destination list, the first source list, the second source list, all of type List\*.
-It is recommended to assign the return value of this function to a NULL list as destination.
-It will destroy any filled list passed to it as a destination.
+Arguments taken: the address of the first source list, and the address of the second source list, both of type List\*.
+This will join source2 onto the end of source1.

 ---